mleku/signr/README.md

 ## Signing Material

-For want of a better name, `signr` does not sign directly on hashes of messages, but always a construction that includes a hex encoding of the hash, thus this is an intermediate step to producing a signature, as this "signing material" is then hashed to produce what is signed, and must be reconstructed if the protocol isolates the signature from the rest of the signing material.
+For want of a better name, `signr` does not sign directly on hashes of messages, but on "signing material", always a construction that includes a hex encoding of the hash, thus this is an intermediate step to producing a signature, as this **signing material** is then hashed to produce what is signed, and must be reconstructed if the protocol isolates the signature from the rest of the signing material.

 The raw bytes that are hashed using SHA256 are constructed as follows: